Sylyac2000/AirBnB_clone/web_static/README.md

 What are Box properties in CSS

 ## Description of what each file shows:
-0. My privileges!
+0. Inline styling
-1. Create a database
-2. Delete a database
+1. Head styling
+2. CSS files
-3. List tables
+3. Zoning done!
-4. First table
+4. Search!
-5. Full description
+5. More filters
-6. List all in table
+6. It's (h)over
-7. First add
+7. Display results
-8. Count 89
+8. More details
-9. Full creation
-10. List by best
-11. Select the best
-12. Cheating is bad
-13. Score too low
-14. Average
-15. Number by score
-16. Say my name